Appendix Health and Diet: Foods for A Healthy Appendix

 Food to stick to during appendicitis

-A healthy and balanced diet consisting of certain food and nutrients can help in controlling the symptoms by alleviating appendix pain, facilitating easy digestion, and boosting appetite.
+A healthy and balanced diet consisting of certain food and nutrients can help in controlling the symptoms.
+By alleviating appendix pain, facilitating easy digestion, and boosting appetite.

 · Buttermilk: Buttermilk serves as a detoxifying agent and prevents bacterial growth in the appendix.
 It is advisable to prepare it organically at home.